jnozzi/cocoadev.com/markdown/NSMenuItemImageSize.md

-I was just wondering if anyone knew the size of an General/NSMenuItem image...for instance the size of the icons in the Finder 'Go' menu.
+I was just wondering if anyone knew the size of an NSMenuItem image...for instance the size of the icons in the Finder 'Go' menu.

 Right now I am using 22x22 and it is disjointing the menu.

-Thanks in advance. -- General/MatPeterson
+Thanks in advance. -- MatPeterson

 ----